STOP GUESSING ABOUT YOUR GAME-WRITING CAREER

 The Game Writing Industry Insider's Guide to Breaking In (and Thriving) When Everything Feels Impossible

 The game writing landscape right now feels absolutely nuts.
 Layoffs.
-Job data that makes no sense.
+Employment data that makes no sense.
 "Entry-level" roles requiring 3+ years experience.
 Job posts that contradict each other.
 Even working writers unsure about their next move.
 Studios being pickier than ever.

 You're not imagining it - figuring out your path forward really is harder than it used to be.